heathen00/wfparser3/wfparser3/README.md

      what should be where.
 It would be acceptable to Mock the localization functionality when testing other things.
    * objects within the message system package that need to access the message factory should maintain a reference to the message system internal interface and NOT the message system interface.
+   * I want some means to validate the localization at test time so that I can compare all defined field instances against the configured localization and know EXACTLY where each field is defined AND be able to easily compare to ensure it is defined as expected.

 ## Rough Notes